Health Information Portal (HIP)

 State and National Influenza Surveillance Updates:

-Pennsylvania: As of April 6, 2024, the Pennsylvania Department of Health (PADOH) reported that influenza A and B activity both decreased, though activity overall is still high.
-Emergency department visits resulting in an influenza diagnosis also decreased among all age groups and areas but still remains high.
+Pennsylvania: As of May 25, 2024, the Pennsylvania Department of Health (PADOH) reported that influenza A and B activity is low.
+Please note that PADOH has paused weekly summaries until the fall or respiratory virus activity increases.
+Emergency department visits resulting in an influenza diagnosis continue to decline among all age groups and areas.
+Four hundred and sixty nine deaths have been reported to date this season.
 For more information, please visit: https://www.health.pa.gov/topics/disease/Flu/Pages/2023-24-Flu.aspx

-As of April 6, 2024, the CDC reports that while seasonal influenza activity remains high, activity is decreasing.
-In week 14, clinical laboratories reported 5,111 specimens (7.7%) of 66,199 specimens tested positive for influenza, 52.7% of which were influenza A. Of influenza A specimens subtyped at public health labs, 43.3% have been subtyped as H1N1 and 56.7% as H3N2.
-Influenza hospitalizations continue to trend downwards.
-Three of 10 HHS regions are at or exceeding their outpatient respiratory illness baselines.
-In week 14, seven jurisdictions reported moderate flu activity while one jurisdictions experienced high levels of flu activity.
+United States: As of May 25, 2024, the CDC reports that influenza activity is low nationwide.
+In week 21, clinical laboratories reported 591 specimens (1.8%) of 33,214 specimens tested positive for influenza, 73.6% of which were influenza A. Of influenza A specimens subtyped at public health labs, 41.7% have been subtyped as H1N1 and 58.3% as H3N2.
+All HHS regions are below their outpatient respiratory illness baselines.
+In week 21, no jurisdictions reported moderate or high levels of flu activity.
+Of note, one human infection of influenza A (H5) was recently reported by the Michigan Department of Health and Human Services.
+The case works at a farm that currently has cases of highly pathogenic avian influenza (HPAI) A(H5N1) virus in their cattle.
 For more information, please visit: https://www.cdc.gov/flu/weekly/?web=1&wdLOR=c71BAB5AB-9284-416F-B9D9-70F93738A077